TimCares/MasterThesis/docs/thesis/experiments/memory_bank_vs_ddp.typ

 - we suspect that using a proximal regularization term, as in @proximal_regularization, might help to stabilize our memory bank approach
 - however, we cannot use it -> the term is based on the representation of the same training example at the previous time step
 - but our memory bank is significantly smaller than the training dataset, and older samples are dequeued, so the same training example will never be in the memory bank and at the same time in the current batch

-- authors of MOCO propose a different approach to solving this problem
-- they use a queue based memory bank, much smaller than the training dataset (cite MoCo v2), so same approach as we use
-- but the negative examples in the memory bank are not updated by the model that is trained, but instead by a momentum encoder, which is a moving average of the actual model weights
-- weight update of the momentum encoder is given by

-$
-theta_k = m * theta_k + (1 - m) * theta_q
-$

-- with $theta_k$ being the momentum encoder weights, $theta_q$ the actual model weights, and $m$ the momentum factor
-- set to to $m=0.999$, meaning the momentum encoder is updated very slowly
-- that way negative examples in the memory bank are updated by a model with similar weights as the model that is trained
-- makes them more stable and consistent
-- can be seen as keeping the model consistent that produces the negative examples, instead of making the negative examples themselves consistent through an additional regularization term (@proximal_regularization)

-- disadvantage is that a copy of the same model that is being trained has to be kept in memory
-- even though no gradients are needed for the momentum encoder, it still requires additional GPU memory

-#figure(
-  image(
-  width: 50%,
-  "../figures/mm_momentum_encoder.png"),
-  caption: [Figure inspired by MoCo v2 @mocov2
-  ],
-) <mm_momentum_encoder>

 - in conclusion:
 1. can't use FIFO queue based memory bank, as representations of negative examples are inconsistent